HubTou/prep/README.md

 Tested OK under Windows.

 ## HISTORY
-This utility was made for [The PNU project / PyNIX](https://github.com/HubTou/PNU), out of historical curiosity and for fun, though it doesn't seem very useful...
+This utility was made for the [PNU project](https://github.com/HubTou/PNU), out of historical curiosity and for fun, though it doesn't seem very useful...

 Some features were added compared to the original command:
 * [Unicode](https://en.wikipedia.org/wiki/Unicode) letters are now supported by default (the original command predated Unicode by 12 years).